OpenNews/opennews-website/what/community/scholarships/index.md

 We know that a lot of important work, sharing, and learning happens at in-person events.
 It's not easy for everyone to get to those events though, no matter how valuable they may be.
 We know that travel costs can be a hardship, and [offer this scholarship as a way to help mitigate that](/blog/ticket-travel-scholarship).

 **How do you decide who will receive a scholarship?**<br>
 OpenNews staff reviews all applications.
-We prioritize applications from members of communities under-represented in journalism and technology, as well as from people who would be unable to speak at or majorly contribute to an event without the scholarship.
+We prioritize applications from members of communities under-represented in journalism and technology and journalists from small and non-coastal newsrooms.
+We also prioritize applications that will allow the person to attend an event where they are speaking or otherwise making a major contribution.

 **What about your conference, SRCCON?**<br>
 We run a separate scholarship process for that event.
 You can find [more information on the SRCCON site](https://srccon.org/scholarships/).

 ### Questions?
 If you have any additional questions that we didn't cover here, just [email us](mailto:info@opennews.org).